8th (The King's) Regiment of Foot: Jacobites and renewed European conflict (1715–1768)

 Rebellion against the Hanoverian King George I began in 1715 by Jacobite supporters of James Stuart, "Old Pretender" to the throne of Great Britain.
 As unrest escalated in Britain, the Queen's Regiment arrived in Scotland and became absorbed by a Government army under the Duke of Argyll.
 Although numerically superior, the Jacobite army did not begin an advance south until November because of the caution of their leader, the Earl of Mar.
 The Duke of Argyll moved north from Stirling and positioned his forces in the vicinity of Dunblane on 12 November.
 On the morning of the 13th, in conditions that had frozen the ground during the night, the Battle of Sheriffmuir began.

 The Queen's Regiment formed part of General Thomas Whetham's left wing.
 Confused troop movements led to both it and the Jacobite left being weaker than the corresponding right wing.
-While Whetham's men attempted to readjust their dispositions, a mass of Highlanders began a rapid charge.
+While Whetham's men attempted to readjust their dispositions, a mass of Jacobite troops began a rapid charge.
 Entwined in hand-to-hand combat within minutes, the sides fought until Whetham's men broke and retreated in disarray.
 The Queen's had 111 killed, including Lieutenant-Colonel Hanmer, 14 wounded, and 12 captured.
 The remnants withdrew from the battlefield until almost upon Stirling.
 Without cavalry support, the Jacobite left also broke, and the Earl of Mar abandoned the area at nightfall.

 In 1716 at the behest of George I, to honour the regiment's service at Sheriffmuir, the Queen's became the King's Regiment of Foot, with the White Horse of Hanover (symbol of the Royal Household) as its badge.

 The King's remained in Scotland until 1717, by which time the Jacobite uprising had been suppressed.
 The regiment served in Ireland between May 1717 and May 1721 and between winter 1722 and spring 1727.
 The regiment embarked to Flanders in winter 1742 for service in the War of the Austrian Succession.
 It fought at the Battle of Dettingen in June 1743 where, despite the French enjoying superiority in numbers, Britain and its Allies defeated an army under the duc de Noailles.
 The regiment also took part in the Battle of Fontenoy in May 1745: the King's Regiment was positioned in the frontline of the Duke of Cumberland's army but a retreat was eventually ordered.